Hearing Star

 Marie Jensen, Hearing Star, visited our friends at the Croydon offices of the Civil Service Pensioners Alliance (CSPA) in January 2019.

 As well as presenting a cheque for the Civil Service Benevolent Fund, she also met the team and Lisa Ray, who was recently appointed as General Secretary.
-Hearing Star is developing its services to meet the needs of members of all ages, living with hearing loss. |

 Click here to view the Civil Service Pensioners Alliance website.